Ananya-Hegde2001/Crowd_Density_Estimator/README.md

 - **Flask** team for the web framework
 - **Font Awesome** for beautiful icons

-## 📞 Support

-For support, email support@crowdvision.com or create an issue on GitHub.

----

 **Built with ❤️ for safer spaces and better crowd management**